-Even if one or more of these conditions are met, controllers and data processors must still ensure that the physical, administrative and technical safeguards are in place to protect a customer’s data.
+Even if one or more of these conditions are met, controllers and data processors must still ensure that physical, administrative and technical safeguards are in place to protect personal data.

 After giving consent, data subjects retain the right to withdraw this approval.
 This right should be clearly stated in the initial document seeking consent.
 However, if the data has already been processed, this processing is considered to be lawful.

-All contracts or statements requesting consent from the data subject must be intelligible by a non-professional.
-They should also be easily accessed.
+All contracts or statements requesting consent from the data subject must be understandable to a non-professional.
+They should also be easily accessible.
 Once the agreement has been signed, consent is considered to have been “freely given”.
-If the data subject has no choice or cannot withdraw consent, consent is then not considered to be freely given.
+If the data subject has no choice or cannot withdraw consent, consent is then not considered to have been freely given.

 Children are an increasingly prominent demographic when it comes to digital media and data.
 However, as they are legally minors, they cannot freely give consent for their data to be processed.
-Article 8, in particular, provides for this.
+Article 8, in particular, covers this area of consent.

-If a controller provides a service directly to a minor (considered to be below the age of 16), processing is only considered lawful if consent is given by a legal guardian of the minor.
+If a controller provides a service directly to a minor (an individual below the age of 16), processing is only considered lawful if consent is given by a parent or legal guardian of the minor.
 The EU already has laws regarding contracts involving children, and sets a general rule that the child involved must not be younger than 13 regardless of parental permissions.
-The onus is on the controller to ensure that consent is given by a legal guardian.
+The onus is on the controller to ensure that consent is given by a parent or legal guardian.

-GDPR awards data subjects with several rights.
+GDPR awards data subjects several rights.
 They are described below.